Table of Contents

 This is needed in many conditions.
 Few are listed below.

-- Any cell copied from other sheets or files may have different number of decimal digits after zero.
+- Any cell copied from other sheets or files may have different number of decimal digits after zero which needs to be made equal.

 LOCATION OF DECIMAL INCREASE OR DECREASE BUTTONS